 The VMTH is committed to building strong relationships with its constituents.
 A major part of the resident's duties, therefore, includes timely communication with referring veterinarians and clients.

 This program will not participate in the Veterinary Internship/Residency Matching Program.
-For application form, application procedures, salary and benefits, and other information about the residency program, please see Residency Information on the VMTH web site.
+For application form, application procedures, salary and benefits, and other information about the residency program, please see Residency Information.

-The deadline for receipt of application materials is January 1, 2017.
+The deadline for receipt of application materials is n/a--

 For additional questions, please contact Nicole Adams at email@example.com